-- Gift and Estate Planning-Unless you choose a term certain or survivor benefit option, your annuity ceases when you die.
+- Gift and Estate Planning-Unless you choose a term certain or survivor benefit option, your annuity payments die when you die.
 A lump sum could be passed on to heirs, if a balance remains.
 Be sure to factor your gift and estate planning goals into any lump sum versus annuity decision, along with the additional factors above.

 What about both?

 You might choose to take a portion of the lump sum and one of your annuity payment options.
 Your approach may be to aim to cover as much of your essential, fixed expenses as possible from the annuity payments, Social Security or other forms of predictable and, if possible, guaranteed income sources and invest the portion of the lump sum for future use.
 For many retirees, this can increase comfort and confidence and help in managing other investments more flexibly, with a baseline of income in place.
 Consider your situation, however, and tolerance for managing market, longevity and other retirement risks.

 Your choice can have major financial impacts, so it's best to make a careful decision and seek a second opinion from a trusted financial adviser.
 At 80/20 Financial Services we are here if you need a second opinion.